Valenzuela, Metro Manila

 Valenzuela (/ˌvælənzjuˈɛlə/, /tl/; /es-419/, /es/), officially the City of Valenzuela (Lungsod ng Valenzuela), is a highly urbanized city in the National Capital Region of the Philippines.
-According to the 2024 census, it has a population of 725,173 people.
+As of the 2024 census, Valenzuela has 725,173 residents, making it one of the most densely populated cities in the Philippines.

-Valenzuela ranks as the 6th most populous city in the National Capital Region and it is the 11th most populous city in the Philippines.
-Located 14 km north of the nation's capital, Manila — it is categorized as a highly urbanized, first-class city due to Republic Act Nos.
-7160 and 8526, which are based on categories of income classification and population.
-The landlocked city is located on the island of Luzon, It is bordered by the province of Bulacan to the north, the cities of Caloocan to the west, Malabon to its south and north-east, and Quezon City to its east.
-Valenzuela also shares a border with the Tenejeros-Tullahan River with Malabon.
-The city has a total land area of 45.75 square kilometers (17.66 square miles).
-Its residents are composed of about 72% Tagalog people, followed by 5% Bicolanos, with a small percentage of foreign nationals.
+Valenzuela ranks as the 7th-most populous city in the National Capital Region and is the 11th-most populous city in the Philippines.
+Located approximately 14 km north of Manila, it is categorized as a highly urbanized, first-class city under the Republic Acts No. 7160 and 8526, which are based on categories of income classification and population.
+It is located on the island of Luzon, and is landlocked.
+The city is bordered to the north by the province of Bulacan; to the east by Caloocan and Quezon City; and to the southwest by Malabon.
+It also shares a boundary with Malabon along the Tullahan River.
+The city covers a land area of 45.75 km2 and has a predominantly Tagalog population.

-The city was originally called Polo, which was formed in 1623, after separating from Meycauayan, Bulacan.
+Valenzuela began as the town of Polo, established in 1623 following its separation from Meycauayan, Bulacan.
 The 1899 Battle of Malinta, during the Philippine–American War, was fought in Polo.
-In 1960, President Carlos P. Garcia ordered the split of Polo's southern barangays to form another town named Valenzuela, after Pío Valenzuela.
-Valenzuela was a physician and a member of the Katipunan, a secret society that fought against the colonial government of Spain.
+In 1960, President Carlos P. Garcia ordered the split of Polo's southern barangays to form another town named Valenzuela, after Pío Valenzuela, a physician and member of the Katipunan, a secret society that fought against the colonial government of Spain.
 However, in 1963, the split was revoked by President Diosdado Macapagal after political disagreements, and the merged town retained the name Valenzuela.
-The modern-day borders of Valenzuela were chartered in 1998.
+In 1975, Valenzuela was moved from the province of Bulacan to Metro Manila, became the only area in the modern National Capital Region that was neither part of Spanish-era Manila, American-era Rizal province, nor the wartime City of Greater Manila and the modern borders of Valenzuela were established pursuant to its city charter when it became a highly urbanized city on December 30, 1998.

 Toponymy

-In Spanish, Valenzuela is a diminutive form of Valencia, which means "little Valencia".
-The name Valenzuela is also the surname of Pío Valenzuela y Alejandrino.
-He was regarded as a member of the Katipunan triumvirate, which started the Philippine Revolution against Spanish colonial authorities in 1896.
+The name Valenzuela is the surname of Pío Valenzuela y Alejandrino.
+He was a member of the Katipunan Triumvirate, which started the Philippine Revolution against Spanish colonial authorities in 1896.
 He also served as the provisional chairman for the Katipunan.
+In Spanish, Valenzuela is a diminutive form of Valencia, meaning "little Valencia".

+Etymology

 Before 1960, Valenzuela was formerly known as Polo, where Pío Valenzuela was born.
 The name Polo was derived from the Tagalog term pulô, which means "island" or "islet", although the area was not an island itself.
 The town of Polo was entirely surrounded by the rivers, thus creating an impression of being an island.